-Tar sands is one of the dirtiest crude oils in the world, and beyond air quality concerns, even a single spill would be disastrous for communities that call the Bay home—or any community along the shipment route that begins in Northern Canada.
+Tar sands is one of the dirtiest crude oils in the world, and beyond air quality concerns, even a single spill would be disastrous for communities that call the Bay home—or for any community along the shipment route that begins in Northern Canada.

 If Phillips 66 succeeds, it would threaten worker safety, degrade our climate, and radically worsen the quality of life for everyone in the Bay Area, especially that of our neighbors living in the shadow of the Rodeo refinery.

 Sign the petition and join the movement for a Tar Sands Free SF Bay!